 A collection of poems, An African Elegy, was published in 1992, and an epic poem, Mental Flight, in 1999.
 A collection of essays, A Way of Being Free, was published in 1997.
 Ben Okri is also the author of a play, In Exilus.

-His most recent books are A Time for New Dreams (2011), a collection of linked essays, and a new collection of poetry, Wild (2012).
+Other books include A Time for New Dreams (2011), a collection of linked essays, and a new collection of poetry, Wild (2012).

 Ben Okri is a Vice-President of the English Centre of International PEN, a member of the board of the Royal National Theatre, and was awarded an OBE in 2001.
 He lives in London.

 In his book A Time for New Dreams (2011), Ben Okri describes poetry as ‘the great river of soul-murmurings that runs within humanity’, and true literature as ‘the encounter of possibilities’ that ‘tears up the script of what we think humanity to be’.

 Such poetic metaphors and humane concerns characterise the peculiar beauty of Okri’s writing.
 This can be read as blending the African oral storytelling with Magic Realism.
 A long-time resident in London, Okri takes as his grand subject the post-colonial history of his ancestral Nigeria.
 He conjures up panoramas of spirits, visions, and a suffering people’s struggle against corruption and exploitation.

 The latter especially resonates throughout his fabulous trilogy of novels which began with The Famished Road, as well as several volumes of stories, essays, and poetry.
 They discuss the relationship the arts to dreams, and are often rich in flights of fancy, symbols and satirical political allegories.